 3. Restaurants at the Mercado de Mariscos

-If you’re looking for the freshest seafood available in the city, then head out to the Mercado de Mariscos along the bay front fronting the ocean and next to Casco Antigua.
+If you’re looking for the freshest seafood available in the city, then head out to the Mercado de Mariscos along the bay front fronting the ocean and next to Casco Antigua in Panama City.
 Located adjacent to the seafood market the cafes next door are open most of the day and late into the night the cafes (mostly outdoor and some indoor eateries) with nice views of the bay and wharf area.
 You will definitely be inundated with people approaching you with menus and trying to coax you for a meal, so take your time in picking your perfect meal.
 Most of these restaurants serve the same dishes prepared in a variety of ways from fried, sautéed, baked and raw (think many types of Ceviche bars).
 The area is lively with loud popular music, some dancing and performers, each place is different so take your time wandering around the area before you sit down to enjoy a fantastic meal.

 Tip – Night time here is quite lively with music, dance and some performances and the area is lit up nicely along with easy walks along the waterfront area and into the historic district.
 Cabs are plentiful and cheap or you can also opt for Uber rides which is available throughout the city.

-4. The Malecon (bay front area)
+4. The Malecon (bay front area) of Panama City

 The Malecon or bay front of Panama City is a lively area that connects the old town of Casco Antigua, the fisherman’s wharf and seafood market and onto the new downtown business district.
 Stretching for miles, this waterfront promenade has beautiful views of the entire bay from the new downtown business district all the way into the historic district.
 It is a scenic area local cafes, street food vendors, playgrounds and green belts and is the perfect place for a stroll or spot to enjoy sunset overlooking the Pacific Ocean.
 If you’re looking for open space and nice views with scenic vistas to photograph, then the Malecon is the right spot see everything from old to new in one quick sweep along the waterfront area.